User Locations Setup

 Adding User Location fields to the form #

 Note: The field meta key you specify is the base prefix.
-The User Location is a complex field type that stores data in four usermeta: {metakey}, {metakey}_lat, {metakey}_lng, {metakey}_url.
+The "User Location" is a complex field type that stores data in four usermeta: {metakey}, {metakey}_lat, {metakey}_lng, {metakey}_url.

-Adding Map to the Member Directory #
+Member Directory settings #

 You can add a map to the member directory.
 The map uses members location data from the "User Location" field to display their location and can filter members in the member directory by their location.